bennn/dissertation/dissertation/README.md

       L                           U
          <-------[scan]--------<

+     Current status

-The question was, can we get away with fewer wraps & scans if every boundary comes with labels for the languages on either side?
+The question from last update was whether we can get away with fewer wraps and scans by adding labels to every boundary.

-If lying types = transient, then the answer is usually no. For special cases we can avoid wrapping an L value that enters an H context, but in general we need to decorate a value with its original type + language to know what's safe at a boundary.
-(That might be a good future project.)
+If lying types = transient, then the answer is usually no. For special cases we can avoid wrapping an L value that enters an H context, but in general boundary labels aren't enough.
+So the picture above doesn't change.
+We need to decorate a value with its original type to know whats safe.
+That may be a good future project, but I think adding metadata to the runtime is out of scope for my dissertation.

-If lying types != transient, and we use a kind of wrappers instead, then we can make the H <-> L boundary a noop.
+If lying types != transient and we use a kind of wrappers instead, then we can make the H <-> L boundary a noop.

-  Potential, if L creates wrappers:

       +--[noop]-->  H  <--[wrap]--+
       |                           |
       v                           v
-         >-------[noop]-------->
+         >-----[noop/wrap]----->
       L                           U
-         <-------[scan/wrap]---<
+         <-----[scan/wrap]-----<

+     Potential, if L creates wrappers

-But then we lose all the benefits of the transient approach.
-Also, implementing these "lying wrappers" is going to take some time.
+But now we lose the benefits of transient.
+Implementing "lying wrappers" is also a big project, out of scope.

-So we decided to stay with the simple model and get moving on the implementation and evaluation.
+So we'we decided to stay with the simple model and get moving on the implementation and evaluation.

 ## implementation

 I've been making progress fixing bugs and getting benchmarks to run with a Transient Typed Racket.
-Right now all of the benchmarks [1] can run, but I need to do more testing to make sure they're running correctly.
-Also, a few are running slower now than with my ICFP'18 prototype and I wonder why.
+Right now all of the benchmarks can run, but I need to do more testing to make sure they're running correctly and efficiently.

-Here is a patch that shows the changes to base typed racket:
+Here is a patch that shows the changes to base Typed Racket:

   TODO

 ## next

-For next time, the plan is a high-confidence implementation with some numbers.
+For next time, the goal is to report some lessons and measurements about the implementation.

-Optimizer too?

 Ben